 VPO Bilingual Services

-was one of the first formal translation and interpretation companies established in Bolivia, and is legally registered in Santa Cruz de la Sierra.
+was one of the first formal translation and conference interpretation companies established in Bolivia, and is legally registered in Santa Cruz de la Sierra.
 Our company provides highly specialized translators with proven skills and years of experience.
 We do not train new translators and interpreters as we work only with professionals who have several years of demonstrated experience and have been highly recommended to us by their customers.

 Consider the following before you hire

 QUALIFICATIONS AND EXPERIENCE

 Companies planning to use a translator or interpreter while in Bolivia, or anywhere else, should learn as much as possible about the background and qualifications of any person claiming to be one.
 For example, a translator such as the owner of VPO Bilingual Services, might provide you information similar to this:

-I have been working as a professional English/Spanish-Spanish/English translator and interpreter for over 20 years.
+I have been working as a professional English/Spanish-Spanish/English translator and conference interpreter for over 20 years.
 I was a registered U.S. Embassy translator in Santa Cruz for over 8 years and I own several businesses.
 I work primarily with the petroleum industry, forestry industry, attorneys, universities, government agencies, and international non-governmental organizations, especially in the areas of education, health, rights-based aid, and environmental conservation.
 I have also worked as a voice talent on commercials and documentaries, a public speaker and trainer, and have done over 5000 hours of simultaneous interpretation.